Estheroy/iMed/README.md

 <br/>
 >- Chatting with iMedical
 <br>
-First iMedical can begin the conversation by personalized greeting After talking with iMedical about your symptoms, iMedical will generate a preliminary diagnosis for you.
+  1.First iMedical can begin the conversation by personalized greeting 2.After talking with iMedical about your symptoms, iMedical will generate a preliminary diagnosis for you.
 <br/>
 >- Speech to Text
 <br>